Artisan wines. Locally grown. Family owned.

-John says “it’s the winery that worms built” since his career as a plant nematologist brought him to Pennsylvania and enabled the family to acquire the property, plant the vineyard and build the winery.
+John Halbrendt says “it’s the winery that worms built,” since his career as a plant nematologist brought him to Pennsylvania.
+Moving here allowed the opportunity for the family to acquire the property, plant the vineyard and refine their craft through a home winery.

-John and wife Noemi’s wine journey began in 1999 when a property located in the foothills of the Appalachian mountains was acquired.
+This husband and wife journey began in 1999 when they moved to the foothills of the Appalachian mountains, where they would build a home and a business.
 Over the next ten years, the vineyard was established while both held full-time jobs at the Penn State University Fruit Research & Extension Center.
-Noemi being a plant pathologist developed a sustainable vineyard pest management program that resulted in high-quality fruit that had been sold to local wineries and was made to fine wines.
+Noemi, being a plant pathologist, developed a sustainable vineyard management program that produces high-quality fruit that makes Halbrendt fine wines and has also been sold to other local wineries.

-John has been a hobby winemaker for almost 13 years and was encouraged to take his hobby further after winning several medals in international amateur competition.
-When he retired from Penn State in 2014, we obtained a winery license and our small winery was built.
-His goal is to produce fine wines showing the potential of Pennsylvania’s South Mountain region.
-Wine will be made from estate and locally grown fruit and we plan to uncork the first wine in 2015.
-We will offer varietal wines and blends made from Cabernet Franc, Chambourcin, Cayuga White, Traminette, Vidal Blanc, Chardonnay, Niagara and local fruit.
+John has been a hobby winemaker for almost 13 years and was encouraged to take his hobby further after winning several medals in international amateur competitions.
+When he retired from Penn State in 2014, we obtained a winery license and turned his garage into his wine lab.
+His goal is to produce fine wines showcasing the potential of Pennsylvania’s South Mountain region.
+Wine are made from estate and locally grown fruit and became first available to the public in 2015.
+We offer varietal wines and blends made from Cabernet Franc, Chambourcin, Cayuga White, Traminette, Vidal Blanc, Chardonnay, Niagara and local fruit.